 - Hence, this method is not appropriate for products that require a day or a week to try and review such as shampoos or skincare products.

-The advancements in technology have simplified the interaction between businesses and consumers.
+consumers.
 Digital product sampling is a contemporary adaptation of the conventional practice of product sampling, modified for current times.
 A digital product sampling program is effective in creating user generated content.